Audrey Munson: Notoriety

 What becomes of the artists' models?
 I am wondering if many of my readers have not stood before a masterpiece of lovely sculpture or a remarkable painting of a young girl, her very abandonment of draperies accentuating rather than diminishing her modesty and purity, and asked themselves the question, "Where is she now, this model who was so beautiful?"

 In February that year, agent-producer Allen Rock took out advertisements showing a $27,500 check he said he had paid Munson to star in a fourth film titled Heedless Moths, directed by Robert Z. Leonard from his own screenplay based on these writings.
 She later said the $27,500 check was just a "publicity stunt," and she filed suit against Allen Rock.
 Those proceedings revealed that the twenty articles had been ghostwritten by journalist Henry Leyford Gates.

 In the summer of 1921, Munson conducted a nationwide search, carried by the United Press, for the perfect man to marry.
-She ended the search in August claiming she didn't want to get married anyway.
-On October 3, 1921 she was arrested at the Royal Theater (later the Towne Theater) in St. Louis on a morals charge related to her personal appearance with the film Innocence (the reissue title of Purity), in which she had a leading role.
+She ended the search in August claiming she did not want to get married anyway.
+On October 3, 1921, she was arrested at the Royal Theater (later the Towne Theater) in St. Louis on a morals charge related to her personal appearance with the film Innocence (the reissue title of Purity), in which she had a leading role.
 She and her manager, independent film producer Ben Judell, were both acquitted.
 Weeks later, she was still appearing in St. Louis, along with screenings of Innocence, enacting "a series of new poses from famous paintings".

 On May 27, 1922, Munson attempted suicide by swallowing a solution of bichloride of mercury.